staylor/wordpress-4.4/_posts/2015-08-23-customizer-performance.md

 ---
 layout: post
-title: Customizer Improvements
+title: Customizer Performance
-permalink: /customizer/
+permalink: /customizer-performance/
 elevator_pitch: Customizer progress has been constant, there is even more room for big gains
 ---